Skip to content

 3. Switch to the System settings tab in the left side pane.

-4. Toggle switch for Use hardware acceleration when available option to Turn On or Off on hardware acceleration.
+4. Toggle switch for Use hardware acceleration when the option to Turn On or Off feature is available.

 Use hardware acceleration when available option under System settings in Chrome browser on Computer